Force over Distance: Chapter 43

 “Working on it,” Brody said.

-“There are blast doors fifteen feet in front of you,” Volker called.
-“You can close them manually.”
+“There are blast doors fifteen feet in front of you,” Volker shouted.
+“Close them manually!”

 Scott sprinted forward, ripped the panel off the wall, and slammed his hand down on the controls.
 A set of metal doors shut in front of him, leaving only the open corridor to their left to cover.